BranchMetrics/web-branch-deep-linking-attribution/Reference.md

     showiOS: true,                          // Should the banner be shown on iOS devices (both iPhones and iPads)?
     showiPad: true,                         // Should the banner be shown on iPads (this overrides showiOS)?
     showAndroid: true,                      // Should the banner be shown on Android devices?
+    showBlackberry: true,                   // Should the banner be shown on Blackberry devices?
+    showWindowsPhone: true,                 // Should the banner be shown on Windows Phone devices?
+    showKindle: true,                       // Should the banner be shown on Kindle devices?
     showDesktop: true,                      // Should the banner be shown on desktop devices?
     iframe: true,                           // Show banner in an iframe, recomended to isolate Branch banner CSS
     disableHide: false,                     // Should the user have the ability to hide the banner? (show's X on left side)